cheng411523/FDFuse/README.md

 # FDFuse
 ## 🙌Introduction
-This is the official implementation of our paper titled "FDFuse: Infrared and Visible Image Fusion Based on Feature Decomposition".
+* This is the official implementation of our paper titled "FDFuse: Infrared and Visible Image Fusion Based on Feature Decomposition".
 This paper has been accepted by IEEE Transactions on Instrumentation and Measurement (IEEE TIM).
+* If you have any question about this code, feel free to reach me(cheng411523@163.com)

 <!-- -[*[Paper]*](paper url)   -->